AnasQiblawi/Remote-URL-Uploader-Website-NodeJS/README.md

 ### About
 ```
-   This is a web app that will help you move files using URLs from any website directly to your server.
+   This is a web app that will help you upload files using URLs from any website directly to your server.
 ```

 ### To do List: